StephenDev0/Feather/CONTRIBUTING.md

 # Contributing

-Feather is a sideloading app meant to be used on stock versions, to keep compatibility we have to utililize stock features to keep it working.
-As such, we have specific contribution rules in place to maintain this and Feathers integrity.
+Feather: Stik Edition is a developer tool for testing apps on stock devices.
+To keep compatibility we utilize only stock features.
+As such, we have specific contribution rules in place to maintain this and Feather's integrity.

 Any contributions should follow the [Code of Conduct](./CODE_OF_CONDUCT.md).